The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Introduction

 The launch of the \textit{James Webb Space Telescope} (JWST) has enabled a fast and dramatic progress on the characterisation of the sources of reionization.
 Thanks to its near-infrared capabilities and sensitivity, it has already unveiled the properties of a large number of `normal' galaxies within the first billion years of the Universe \citep[\eg][]{ceersI, EIGERII, Harikane+2023, jades, fresco}.
 This is not only extremely important to progress further in our understanding of primeval galaxy formation and cosmic reionization, but allows us for the first time to observationally study how these two processes influence each other in the reionizaing Universe.

-In recent years, the cross-correlation between the transmitted flux in the Lyman-$\alpha$ (\Lya) forest and the position of galaxies around the line of sight (hereafter named galaxy-\Lya cross-correlation, or \galacc) has been used to probe the complex galaxy-IGM interplay during the EoR \citep[starting with ][]{Kakiichi+2018}.
+In recent years, the cross-correlation between the transmitted flux in the Lyman-$\alpha$ (\Lya) forest and the position of galaxies around the line of sight (hereafter named galaxy--\Lya cross-correlation, or \galacc) has been used to probe the complex galaxy--IGM interplay during the EoR \citep[starting with ][]{Kakiichi+2018}.
 This quantity shows two prominent features, namely an excess of transmitted \Lya flux at distances $10 \lesssim r / [\hMpc] \lesssim 30$ from galaxies and a strong suppression of such flux at $r \lesssim 10 \, \hMpc$ \citep{Meyer+2019, Meyer+2020}.
 The former has been interpreted as a (transverse) proximity effect driven by the ionizing radiation field of the galaxies, while the latter is typically ascribed to the overdensity in which galaxies reside boosting the hydrogen recombination rate.
 The position and amplitude of the flux excess strongly depends on the progress of reionization \citep{Thesan_igm}, rendering it a powerful tool to constrain the timing of reionization.
 Little is known beyond this, since theoretical studies of the \galacc are very limited, mainly as a consequence of the simultaneous requirements of $\mathcal{O}(100 \, \mathrm{Mpc})$ scales to properly capture the inhomogeneous reionization process \citep{Iliev+2014, Kaur+2020, GnedinMadau_review} while resolving galactic properties \citep[since a failure to do so can erase the \galacc,][]{Garaldi+2019croc, Thesan_igm}.
+During the revision process of this manuscript, \citet{Conaboy+2025} published a thorough investigation of the \galacc using the Sherwood-relics simulations \citep{sherwood-relics}, which employ a two-step process to include the impact of gas photo-ionisation and photo-heating in the simulation without performing on-the-fly radiation transport.